segmentio/consent-manager/README.md

 The initial value of the preferences.
 By default it should be an object map of `{destinationId: true|false}`.
 If you're using [mapCustomPreferences][] it should be an object map of your custom preferences' default values.

+##### defaultDestinationBehavior

+Type: `string`<br>
+Default: 'disable'

+Determines how newly detected destinations are treated when the user already has a cookie set on their browser.
+This will be relevent when you've added a connected a new destination to any of the sources managed by Consent Manager.

+Options:

+- `disable` (default) - Newly detected destinations are by default, disabled.
+- `enable` - Newly detected destinations are by default, enabled.
+- `imply` - Newly detected destinations are by default, enabled or disabled, depending on the user's consent to the consent group that the new destination belongs to.
+  - For example, if a user has already consented to the "marketingAndAnalytics" category, and we detect a new destination with category "Analytics", that destination will be enabled.

 ##### mapCustomPreferences

 Type: `function`<br>